mikebonds/plax/README.md

 ### Production Use
 It can certainly be used for pruction, but it's still a work in progress.
-Once ready, a NPM package will be released as well as a nice script that can be dropped into your sites.
+Once ready, an NPM package will be released as well as a nice script that can be dropped into your sites.

 ### What's in a name